databricks/spark-training/ampcamp/blinkdb.md

     Also try computing the true average on the original table.
 You'll probably notice that the 99% confidence interval provided by BlinkDB doesn't cover the true answer.

 13. Let's investigate this a bit further.
 The kind of sampling supported in alpha-0.1.0 (simple random sampling) typically works poorly on data that contains large, important outliers.
 Let's check what the raw distribution of `page_views` looks like.
-(You can also try this on `wikistats_sample_cached`; percentiles on samples are not officially supported yet, but unofficially they work quite well!)
+(You can also try this on `wikistats_sample_mem`; percentiles on samples are not officially supported yet, but unofficially they work quite well!)

     <pre class="prettyprint lang-sql">
-    blinkdb> select percentile_approx(page_views, array(0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 0.99, 0.999)) as page_views_percentiles from wikistats_cached;
+    blinkdb> select percentile_approx(page_views, array(0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 0.99, 0.999)) as page_views_percentiles from wikistats_mem;
     <span class="nocode">
     OK
     [1.0,1.0,1.0,1.0,1.9999999999999998,4.867578875914043,35.00000000000001,151.9735162220546]